(Newest post for returning visitors: Rooting Android and installing a custom ROM – Parts 1 – 3 published on 15/12/2014)

 Many users would like to skip interacting with the keyboard and simply dictate commands and queries to their device.
 While I personally resisted for as long as I could, I have sat down to see what I could do with “OK Google”:

-If you are running a version of Android earlier than 4.2 and wanting large print, then one of these font enlargement apps will probably be an essential item for you – they enlarge the font in all kinds of places from the settings to the Play store to Gmail and more:
+If you are running a version of Android earlier than 4.2 or a rooted device and wanting large print, then one of these font enlargement apps will probably be an essential item for you – they enlarge the font in all kinds of places from the settings to the Play store to Gmail and more:

 Looking back to the original purpose for mobile phones, you may occasionally want to actually ring or SMS someone.
 Depending on the phone you have and the launcher you are using, you may want to investigate some of these large print alternatives for phone dialer and SMS apps: